Mahak008/IGDTUW-CMS/README.md

   <li>Admin Module: Administrators can view, categorize, and resolve complaints.</li>
   <li>Complaint Tracking: Track the status of complaints from submission to resolution.</li>
   <li>Notification System: Email notifications to keep students updated on their complaint status.</li>
-  <li>Reporting: Generate reports based on various criteria for analysis and decision-making.</li>
 </ul>

 ## Technologies Used